psyto/datasov2/integration-layer/INTEGRATION_SUMMARY.md

 **DataSov Integration Layer** - Successfully implemented and ready for deployment! 🚀

-This integration layer provides the critical bridge between Corda and Solana networks, enabling the DataSov hybrid blockchain system to deliver secure, efficient, and user-controlled data ownership solutions.
+This integration layer provides the critical bridge between Arweave and Solana networks, enabling the DataSov hybrid blockchain system to deliver secure, efficient, and user-controlled data ownership solutions.